 - 1. You must clean the rain gauge once per year and change the batteries every two years.
 Provide easy access to the weather station. - 2.
 Avoid radiant heat transfer from buildings and structures.
 In general, install the sensor array at least 5' from any building, structure, ground, or roof top. - 3.
 Avoid wind and rain obstructions.
 The rule of thumb is to install the sensor array at least four times the distance of the height of the tallest obstruction.
-For example, if the building is 20° tall, install $4 \times 20^{\circ} = 80^{\circ}$ away.
+For example, if the building is 20' tall, install 4 x 20' = 80' away.
 Use common sense.
 If the weather station is installed next to a tall building, the wind and rain will not be accurate. - 4.
 Wireless Range.
-The radio communication between receiver and transmitter in an open field can reach a distance of up to 330 feet, providing there are no interfering obstacles such as buildings, trees, vehicles, high voltage lines.
-Wireless signals will not penetrate metal buildings. - 5.
+The radio communication between receiver and transmitter in an open field can reach a distance of up to 300 feet, providing there are no interfering obstacles such as buildings, trees, vehicles, high voltage lines.
+Wireless signals will not penetrate metal buildings.
+Most applications will only reach 100 feet due to building obstructions, walls and interference. - 5.
 Radio interference such as PCs, radios or TV sets can, in the worst case, entirely cut off radio communication.
 Please take this into consideration when choosing console or mounting locations - 6.
 Visit Ambient Weather Mounting Solutions for assistance and ideas for mounting your weather station: